The Witch (2015 film): Themes

 The film's plot orbits around a psychological conflict, using a repressive, patriarchal portrayal of Puritan society and the dark, murderous liberation of the witches.
 The main female character, Thomasin, harbors worldly desires that differ from those of her conventionally Christian family, yearning for independence, sexuality, acceptance, and power.
 While her father and the Christian God fail to fulfill her needs, Satan speaks personally to her, offering earthly satisfaction.
 Therefore, with the demise of her family and the rejection of the Puritan society, Thomasin joins Satan and the witches, her only alternative, in order to find her long desired control over her own life.
 Her nudity in the last scene reflects her act of casting off the bonds of her previous society.

 The difference between both options, nevertheless, is rendered blurred by an evocation of equal religious extremism.
-This is first felt in the architecture of the family's own home, which ironically resembles an archetypal witch's cottage itself, hinting at the gradual reveal that evil is already installed in them.
+This is first felt in the architecture of the family's own home, which ironically resembles an archetypal witch's cottage itself, hinting at the gradual reveal that evil is already instilled in them.
 On the opposite side, Satan's temptation of Thomasin also acquires traits of ideological grooming, slowly alienating her from her family.
 At the end, despite her newfound cause and ecstatic laugh at the coven, Thomasin has not escaped her previous religiosity, but merely changed its direction, turning to murder in exchange for freedom.

-The symbolic conflict between civilization and nature is also present in all the aspects of the film.
+The symbolic conflict between civilization and nature is also present in all aspects of the film.
 The family lives next to a dark forest, a place tied to witchcraft in their culture, which underlines the conflict between their civilized, patriarchal religion and the Gothic, wild natural world that surrounds them.
 The forest, as well as the state of nudity, are associated with monstrosity, with the untamed wilderness where forbidden liberation and sexuality emerge.
 Accordingly, Caleb returns nude after being seduced by the witch, the witches themselves perform their acts while naked, and Thomasin eventually adopts this code upon joining them.
 At the end of the film, nature triumphs over its adversary, with the Pan-like Black Phillip goring the axe-wielding William in a metaphor for man being consumed by the wild.